Attalus I: First Macedonian War

 In the following spring (209 BC), Philip marched south into Greece.
 Under command of Pyrrhias, Attalus' colleague as strategos, the allies lost two battles at Lamia.
-Attalus himself went to Greece in July and was joined on Aegina by the Roman proconsul P. Sulpicius Galba who wintered there.
-The following summer (208 BC) the combined fleet of thirty-five Pergamene and twenty-five Roman ships failed to take Lemnos, but occupied and plundered the countryside of the island of Peparethos (Skopelos), both Macedonian possessions.
+Attalus himself went to Greece in July 209 BC and was joined on Aegina by the Roman proconsul P. Sulpicius Galba who wintered there.
+Attalus only personally participated as a commander in the summer of 208 BC.
+That season, the combined fleet of thirty-five Pergamene and twenty-five Roman ships failed to take the Macedonian island of Lemnos, and occupied and plundered the countryside of the island of Peparethos (Skopelos) instead.
 Attalus and Sulpicius then attended a meeting in Heraclea Trachinia of the Council of the Aetolians, at which the Roman argued against making peace with Philip.

-When hostilities resumed, they sacked both Oreus, on the northern coast of Euboea and Opus, the chief city of eastern Locris.
-The spoils from Oreus had been reserved for Sulpicius, who returned there, while Attalus stayed to collect the spoils from Opus.
-With their forces divided, Philip attacked Opus.
-Attalus, caught by surprise, was barely able to escape to his ships.
+The Romans sacked both Oreus, on the northern coast of Euboea, and Opus, the chief city of eastern Locris.
+The spoils from Oreus had been reserved for Sulpicius, who returned there, while Attalus stayed to occupy and collect the spoils from Opus.
+With their forces divided, Philip moved a force to relieve Opus from the occupying Pergamene army.
+Attalus and his troops, caught by surprise, were barely able to escape to his ships, unarmed and in disorder.

-Attalus was now forced to return to Asia, for he had learned at Opus that, at the instigation of Philip, Prusias I king of Bithynia, related to Philip by marriage, was moving against Pergamon.
+After his inglorious retreat, Attalus learned that Prusias I, king of Bithynia and a relative of Philip V's by marriage, had crossed the border to attack Pergamene territory.
+Attalus now returned to Asia to meet them, although the details of this conflict are largely unrecorded.
 Soon after, the Romans also abandoned Greece to concentrate their forces against Hannibal, their objective of preventing Philip from aiding Hannibal having been achieved.
-In 206 BC the Aetolians sued for peace on conditions imposed by Philip.
-A treaty was drawn up at Phoenice in 205 BC, formally ending the First Macedonian War.
+In 206 BC the Aetolians sued for peace, accepting the conditions imposed by Philip.
+A treaty was drawn up at Phoenice in 205 BC, formally ending the war.
 Attalus was included as an adscriptus on the side of Rome.
-He retained Aegina, but had accomplished little else.
-Since Prusias was also included in the treaty, the war between Attalus and Prusias must also have ended by that time.
+He retained Aegina, but had accomplished little else; Pergamene participation in the war was ultimately "rather ineffective".
+Since Prusias was also included in the treaty, the conflict between Pergamon and Bithynia also ended by that time.